-An example of a river assessment made by angling catch with a surplus
+Example of a river assessment made by angling catch with a surplus

-The Bayesian Hierarchical Stock and Recruitment Forecast Analysis (BHSRA) details the egg deposition per m2 for each river, based upon its latitude and wetted area and transportation of MSY from Ricker stock/recruitment analysis of index rivers:
+The Bayesian Hierarchical Stock and Recruitment Forecast Analysis (BHSRA) details the egg deposition per m^2 at maximum sustainable yield (MSY) for each river, based upon latitude and wetted area (fluvial accessible area), transported from the MSY point of Ricker stock/recruitment analysis of index rivers.
+This is equivalent to the conservation limit (CL) in number of eggs per m^2 .

-Egg deposition rate /m2 frequency distribution for the river Easky.
+Egg deposition rate $/m^2$ frequency distribution for the river Easky.